GuyDupenloup/gpt2_model_from_research_papers/README.md

 | 762M          |   774M      |
 | 1542M         |  1542M      |

 The first two model sizes are different from the numbers given in the GPT-2 paper.

-See section x for an explanation.
+Here I had to do some research as I could not find any explanation for these differences.
+I found out from different sources that OpenAI's numbers actually are inaccurate.
+Mine are correct.

-## 8. Getting OpenAI's pretrained weights
+## 11. Loading OpenAI's pretrained weights

-I used the **transformers** package developed by Hugging Face to obtain OpenAI's weights for GPT-2 models.
+OpenAI's weights for GPT-2 models can be obtained from multiple sources.
+I used the **transformers** package developed by Hugging Face.

-Keras stores the trainable variables of a model in its **trainable_variables** attribute, which is a list.
-The simplest approach to transfer the weights is to ensure a one-to-one correspondence between the elements of the **trainable_variables** lists of both models.
-Then, a loop through the lists of variables is sufficient to transfer the weights.
+Keras stores the list of trainable variables of a model in its **trainable_variables** attribute.
+The simplest approach to transfer the weights from a source model to a target model is to ensure that the elements of their lists of variables match one-to-one.
+Then, a simple loop through the variable lists is sufficient to read the weights from the source model and write them to the target model.

 There are two conditions to make this possible:

-1. **Layer structure**: Layers must match one-to-one.
-For example, if there is a feed-forward network (FFN) layer in the Hugging Face model, there must also be an FFN layer in my model.
+1. Both models must share the same decomposition in layers and sub-layers.

-2. **Declaration order**: Layers must be declared in the same order in both **__init()__** methods.
+2. Layers must be declared in the same order in both **__init()__** methods.

-The two lists of variables matched right away, with no change required to my model.
-This is not due to luck.
+The variables of my model matched those of the Hugging Face model right away, with no change required to my model.
 I strictly followed the model architecture described in the research papers, and Hugging Face clearly did the same.

 I used the **compare_train_vars()** function in file **utils.py** to print and compare the trainable variables of both models.
 The output of the function for the smallest model size is in file **train_vars.txt**.
 It shows that the variables match one-to-one (although they have different names).

 There is one difference, though.
-The bias variables of dense layers in the Hugging Face model have shape (1, N) while in my model they have shape (N,), which is the shape Keras assigns to them.
-Biases have to be broadcasted, like for example the bias of the output projection matrix in the attention head that has to be broadcasted from (d_layer,) to (seq_len, d_layer).
-Using (1, d_layer) has the advantage of making the broadcasting axis explicit.
-However, it is more complex as it requires a custom layer.
+Bias variables in the Hugging Face model have shape (1, N) while in my model they have shape (N,), which is the shape Keras gives them.
+Biases have to be broadcasted, and using the (1, N) shape has the advantage of making the broadcasting axis explicit.
+However, it is more complex as it requires custom layers.

-For the sake of simplicity, given that Keras automatically handles broadcasting, I stuck with standard Keras layers.
-When transferring the weights, I just had to reshape the variables with shape (1, N) in the Hugging Face model to shape (N,).
+For the sake of simplicity, given that Keras automatically handles broadcasting, I stuck with the standard layers.
+When transferring the weights, I just had to reshape the bias layers in the Hugging Face model from (1, N) to (N,).

-## 9. Final Model aligned with OpenAI's model
+## 12. Aligning with OpenAI's model

 After completing my model, I verified its alignment with OpenAI’s implementation and the Hugging Face reference model.

-I found four differences:
+I found three differences:

-1. **Parameter counts**: The number of parameters for the first two model sizes that OpenAI published in the GPT-2 paper are 117M and 345M, but I got 124M and 355M with my model.
-I found out from different sources that OpenAI's numbers are actually inaccurate.
-Mine are the correct numbers.
-To avoid any confusion, I used the same model size names as Hugging Face: 'gpt2', 'gpt2-medium', 'gpt2-large', and 'gpt2-xl'.

-2. **Token embeddings scaling**: In OpenAI's GPT-2 model, the token embeddings are not scaled by sqrt(d_model) like in the original transformer.
+1. **Token embeddings scaling**: In OpenAI's GPT-2 model, the token embeddings are not scaled by sqrt(d_model) like in the original transformer.
 This was not mentioned anywhere in the GPT or GPT-2 paper.

-3. **Model output**: I used a softmax to output probabilities as described in the Transformer paper.
-The Hugging Face model does not have a softmax, it outputs logits.
+2. **Model output**: I used a softmax to output next-token probabilities as described in the Transformer paper.
+The Hugging Face model outputs logits.

-4. **Attention mask**: The Hugging Face model includes an optional attention mask that can be used to avoid that the model attends to padding tokens.
+3. **Attention mask**: The Hugging Face model includes an optional attention mask that can be used to avoid that the model attends to padding tokens.
 It is unclear if the original transformer, GPT or GPT-2 models had it.

-To align my model, I removed the token embeddings scaling and the softmax.
+To align my model with the Huggin Face model, I removed the token embeddings scaling and the softmax.
 I also added an optional attention mask.
-The final model is in file **gpt2_final_model.py**.
+The updated model is in file **gpt2_model_aligned.py**.

-## 10. Generating text with the final model
+## 13. Generating text with the final model

 File **generate_text.py** contains functions to generate text, one token at a time.